sy2002/QNICE-FPGA/doc/int-device.md

   until the CPU is able to service the interrupt, because for example there might be already an ISR running and then the interrupt requests of other devices might be serviced first.
-So any device needs to be prepared to wait "indefinitly" long until the interrupt request is granted.
+So any device needs to be prepared to wait "indefinitely" long until the interrupt request is granted.

 * As soon as the ISR address data that the device put on the data bus is valid, the device pulls `INT_N` back to `1`.